 The movie could destroy you forever.
 Watching the movie can cause grief and misery for a couple of months.

 The green light symbolized Daisy and Gatsby’s dream to be with her.
 Like the light, she seemed near yet so far.
-The movie didn’t really emphasize love, but madness and terrible longing and the story was told in the point of view of the narrator.
+The movie didn’t really emphasize love, but madness and terrible longing, and the story was told from the point of view of the narrator.

 Daisy – The Beautiful Fool

 Daisy was also portrayed as a beautiful woman who was able to get what she wanted merely because she was beautiful, that’s it.
 She had no character; she was hollow.
 Her lack of character and all those women in Gatsby’s parties could make you feel sick.

 “They’re a rotten crowd.
 You’re worth the whole damn bunch put together.”

 Nick Carraway: Gatsby believed in the green light, the orgastic future that year by year recedes before us.
 It eluded us then, but that’s no matter – tomorrow we will run faster, stretch out our arms farther… And one fine morning – So we beat on, boats against the current, borne back ceaselessly into the past.

 Daisy Buchanan: I hope she’ll be a fool – that’s the best thing a girl can be in this world, a beautiful little fool.

 Nick Carraway: In my younger and more vulnerable years, my father gave me some advice.
 “Always try to see the best in people,” he would say.
 As a consequence, I’m inclined to reserve all judgements.
 But even I have a limit.